muhdhazimz/Votechain/README.md

 # Decentralized Voting dApp

-## INFO 4312 BLOCKCHAIN AND APPLICATION
+## CSCI 4312 BLOCKCHAIN AND APPLICATION

 This project is blockchain based voting dapp created in React and Solidity.